vladisai/vladisai.github.io/index.md

 # About
-I'm an n-th year PhD student in Data Science at New York University advised by Yann LeCun and Kyunghyun Cho.
-I'm also currently a visiting researcher at Meta AI Research.
+I'm currently an Applied Scientist at Amazon AWS Fundamental Research Team, working on LLMs and agents.
+Before that, I was a PhD student in Data Science at New York University advised by Yann LeCun and Kyunghyun Cho.
+During my PhD, I was also a visiting researcher at Meta AI Research from October 2022 to October 2024.
-I'm broadly interested in representation learning, world models, planning, reinforcement learning, and autonomous vehicles.\
+I'm broadly interested in representation learning, world models, planning, reinforcement learning, and autonomous vehicles.
-**I'm on the job market!**

 Before, I completed my undergrad at the University of Warsaw in Poland.
 I also have extensive industry experience from doing internships at at Google, Nvidia and Jane Street.